JonathanWilbur/mueller-report/volume1.md

 The social media campaign and the GRU hacking operations coincided with a series of contacts between Trump campaign officials and individuals with ties to the Russian government.
-The Office investigated whether those contacts reflected or resulted in the campaign conspiring or coordinating with Russia in its election-interference activities. although the investigation established that the Russian government perceived it would benefit from a Trump presidency and worked to secure that outcome, and that the campaign expected it would benefit electorally from information stolen and released through Russian efforts, the investigation did not establish that
+The Office investigated whether those contacts reflected or resulted in the campaign conspiring or coordinating with Russia in its election-interference activities.
+Although the investigation established that the Russian government perceived it would benefit from a Trump presidency and worked to secure that outcome, and that the campaign expected it would benefit electorally from information stolen and released through Russian efforts, the investigation did not establish that